 Specifically, Student Health Advocates:

-- Develop, facilitate, and assist in the assessment of campus-wide health programming on topics related to fitness and nutrition, sexual responsibility, high-risk drinking prevention, mental health promotion, and bystander intervention (EagleCHECK).
+- Develop, facilitate, and assist in the assessment of campus-wide health programming on topics related to fitness and nutrition, stress management, high-risk drinking prevention, mental health promotion, and bystander intervention (EagleCHECK).

 - Facilitate and assist in the assessment of residence hall and student organization programming.